7 June 2022

 WordPress debug mode will show PHP error codes on the front and back ends of your site, making them visible to visitors.
 Malicious hackers can take advantage of this information.
 Furthermore, it may cause users to be concerned about the safety of your website.

-With that said, here are two methods to enable debug mode in WordPress.
+With that said, here are two methods to turn on WordPress debug.

 If your web hosting service provider does not provide you with a specific link to enable WordPress to debug mode, you may always use WordPress plugins that help you enable debug mode.
 However, thousands of WordPress plugins are available, making it difficult for users to choose the perfect one.